 Water, plumbing and bathroom fittings

 Repair category 1

-Notes Aspects of the sanitary fittings and plumbing are of an older style and future upgrading should be anticipated.
+Notes One or two older style components were noted within the plumbing installation and future upgrading may be required.

-Heating and hot wa ter
+Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+The central heating system has not been tested, however, some older style components and fittings were noted and future upgrading may be required.